sharemind-sdk/auction-demo/README.md

-# Auction demo
+# Auction demo - a tutorial on using the Sharemind MPC platform

-This is a small tutorial on using the Sharemind MPC platform.
+This time our blog post features a small tutorial on using the Sharemind MPC platform.

 ## Storyline